IronMooseDevelopment/awesome-cheap-tiers/PITCHME.md

 - CEO of Iron Moose
 - Developer for over 11 years, professionally for 6
-- C#, NLP, Bots, Automation
+- C#, NLP, Bots, Automation, Active member of open source
-- Active member of open source
+- We run our company on less than $25 / month and have a product

 ---?color=linear-gradient(to top, #f3ab40, #f0d57d)